 The Shopping Experience

-I don’t actually know how to answer this to be honest as shopping nightmare may be more appropriate.
-I can only hope that the diamonds they sell have more clarity than their website but considering you only see a tiny picture of them I won’t hold my breathe.
+I can only hope that the diamonds they sell have more clarity than their website but considering you only see a tiny picture of them I won’t hold my breath.
 I am used to dealing with top companies who offer outstanding shopping experiences right across the board.
-I am not knocking Blue Nile’s products per se but the user experience their e-commerce site delivers is abysmal at best.

 The information given on the Blue Nile website is certainly comprehensive and there’s an awful lot of it.
 A trip to the education section is recommended before anything else as to a rookie having to choose between sl1 and vs2 clarity will mean nothing.